|CNY Hiking HOME PAGE||Finger Lakes Trail||FLT Western Section||NCT in Western New York||Finger Lakes Trail Mile by Mile|

 Rock City State Forest

-This 4.5 mile section of the Finger Lakes Trail - North Country Trail travels through the unique 2905 acre Rock City State Forest.
+This 4.35 mile section of the Finger Lakes Trail - North Country Trail travels through the unique 2905 acre Rock City State Forest.
 This state forest has a picnic area off Little Rock City Road (seasonal dirt road) and has the remains of the old Seneca CCC camp near Hungry Hollow Road.
+This state forest also has many miles of mountain bike trails.

 With nothing to prevent this bed of rock from sliding down slope, the conglomerate has been carried slowly downhill by soil creep which has been going on for thousands of years.
 This downhill slide has caused the conglomerate bed to break into huge blocks to form the “buildings” and “roads” of the “city”.
 As these blocks lean against each other they form caves, tunnels and passageways.

-Camping in Rock City State Forest (picture by Kirk Doyle)
+Tornado damage area in Rock City State Forest

 You'll soon follow the old Salamanca Road briefly until the trail veers off the road near a gate.
-There is a bivouac area nearby.
 The trail crosses Little Rock City Road.
-Turning right on the road will lead you 0.3 miles to "Little Rock City" and the picnic area (no water).
+Turning right on the road will lead you 0.2 miles to "Little Rock City" and the picnic/camping area (no water).
+The 0.7 mile Little Rock City Trail begins here and winds it way through an amazing maze of many giant crevices between the huge rocks and hanging fern gardens.
 This is an area worth exploring.

 This section begins at the corner of NY 353 and Stone Chimney Road.
 There is a golf course and restaurant here (Elkdale Country Club).
 Parking.
 Follow Stone Chimney Road.